 Women in the Mill

-As a result of these inequalities, women in the UK organised together and began to campaign for better working conditions and rights.
-Women all around the world are still campaigning for equality with men.
+As a result of these inequalities, women in the UK came together and began to campaign for better working conditions and rights.
+Women around the world are still campaigning for equality with men.